-You may shower after the pain pump is removed, which is usually on the second day after you return home.
+You may shower the day after you get home.
 Avoid tub baths until the catheter has been removed.
 It is important to try to keep your skin clean and dry to prevent a rash around your scrotum.
 If you get a rash, use a hair dryer on the cool setting twice a day to keep the area dry.
 Some people use creams such as Desitin if they get a rash.
+Because of the antibiotics you are given to prevent urinary infections while the catheter is in place, it is not uncommon to get a yeast infection.
 You may want to use a topical antifungal cream or powder such as Nystatin if you think you are getting a yeast or fungal infection.
 These infections frequently present as itching or a red rash.